CapSens/bpi/README.md

 * montant_collecte (mandatory)
 * time_ended? : your method that checks if the project has ended
 * accept? : your method that checks if the project has been accepted
+* success? : your method that checks if the project collect was a success
+* failure? : your method that checks if the project collect was a failure

 For instance, Fundovino uses the dictionary below